History of youth work: 1900–1950

 In 1902, in the US, the Woodcraft Indians was set up by Ernest Thompson Seton.
-Despite the name, the program was created for non-Indian children.
+Despite the name, this was created for non-Indian children.
 At first the group was for boys only, but later it would also include girls.
 Seton instructed the children in his town in Connecticut in outdoor "Woodcraft" – knowledge and skills of life in the woods – and based much of the group's terminology and structure on the misconceptions about Native Americans that were common in that era.
-The program spread internationally to become the Woodcraft Movement and many of these programs still exist.
-Seton's Woodcraft scheme also had a strong influence on later youth programs and organizations, particularly, the Scout Movement.
+The concept spread internationally to become the Woodcraft Movement and many of these branches still exist.
+Seton's Woodcraft scheme also had a strong influence on later youth services and organizations, particularly, the Scout Movement.

 In 1907 Scouting was founded by Robert Baden-Powell following the success of his book Aids to Scouting.
 His inspiration for this organisation was his experience during the Siege of Mafeking in the Second Boer War (1899–1902).
 Like Smith's Boys' Brigade, the organisation was uniformed, being heavily influenced by the military, though it has changed tremendously as a movement since that time.
 For the first time youth work in the UK was taken out of the streets of London as Scouting was made into a national (and before long international) organisation.

 A year later in 1908, Charles Russell began his work with young men on the streets in deprived areas of Manchester, leading to the foundation of the National association of boys' clubs movement.

 In 1910 the Girl Guides (and later Girl Scouts in the United States) were founded by Baden-Powell with the aid of his sister Agnes.
 This was because young women were approaching Scout leaders asking if they would be able to join the organisation, and Baden-Powell responded to this but he felt having girls and boys in the same scout troops would be an unnecessary distraction for both groups.